httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 Since the digest is calculated on unencoded representation bytes, validation of a message with content codings (as described above) can only succeed where the decoded output produces the same byte sequence as the input.
-While many registered content codings behave this way, there is no requirement for them to do so and it remains a possibility that decoding could produce a different byte sequence.
+While {{Section 8.4.1 of !HTTP=RFC9110}} describes content codings to operate "without loss of information", that doesn't necessarily mean a byte-for-byte equivalence.
+Many registered content codings do provide equivalence but there is no requirement for it; it remains a possibility that decoding could produce a different byte sequence.
 In order to avoid unintended validation failures, care is advised when selecting content codings for use with `Unencoded-Digest`.

 # Integrity Fields are Complementary